ImaanBontle/SDV-immersive-weathers/README.md

 **Introducing: Immersive Weathers!**

  With this mod series, I will slowly be adding depth and variety to the in-game weather.
-Some of the planned features include custom climates, dynamic weather, realistic forecasts and optional gameplay challenges.
-Each mod will allow you to tweak the settings individually, or use one of several pre-defined weather templates for an easier, streamlined setup.
+Some of the planned changes include custom climates, dynamic weather, realistic forecasts and optional gameplay challenges.
+Each mod will allow you to tweak the numbers individually, or use one of several pre-defined weather templates for an easier, streamlined setup.
+The end result is a realistic, fully-customisable weather experience.

 **The first mod in the series, [Climate Control](#about-climate-control), has just been released (did someone say 'Snow in Fall'?).
 Stay tuned for more news!**